NotDaveLane/aspartame/README.md

 ## Installation

 Add this project to your IDE as an Android Library.
-Execute the following command to download dependencies:
+Execute the following command to download dependencies, or use the JARs included in the libs directory:

     $ mvn install